-- Invest in additional staff for the Homeless Team to enable safe caseloads, improved casework and prevention outcomes (see p16 onwards Appendix 1 - Staffing Structure) - Ensure that additional accommodation taken on to the Councils homeless accommodation portfolio, has sufficient staff to adhere to property compliance for health & safety and industry standards. - Budget for repairs and maintenance within those additional properties taken on to the homeless portfolio to maintain safe housing conditions.
+- Invest in additional staff for the Homeless Team to enable safe caseloads, improved casework and prevention outcomes (see p16 onwards Appendix 1 - Staffing Structure) - Ensure that additional accommodation taken on to the Councils homeless accommodation portfolio, has sufficient staff to adhere to property compliance for health & safety and industry standards. - Budget for repairs and maintenance within the homeless portfolio to maintain safe housing conditions.